astronomer/docs/software/overview.md

 <AstroCard title="Need a managed Airflow solution?" />

-## Run Airflow in your private cloud using Astronomer Software
+## Run Apache Airflow® in your private cloud using Astronomer Software

 The following diagram shows how you can run Airflow in your private cloud using Astronomer Software: